Are you in a dilemma about which shopping cart platform to choose between ThriveCart and SamCart?

 ThriveCart has excellent integration with various webinar platforms, email marketing softwares, membership site platforms, payment gateways, CRMs, and automation softwares.

-Similarly, SamCart also integrates with various automation softwares, membership site platforms, payment processors, and page builders.
+It also integrates with various automation softwares, membership site platforms, payment processors, and page builders.

 You can make use of Zapier and webhooks integration to connect with any of your favorite apps.
+But remember webhooks integration is available only in higher plans of SamCart.

 ThriveCart gives you detailed reports with various analytics like: